 Abilify® (aripiprazole) is a prescription drug used to treat mental illnesses such as depression, bipolar disorder, schizophrenia, and Tourette syndrome.
 Recent reports have linked the drug with compulsive behavior in patients, including pathological gambling and hypersexual activity.

 Approved by the U.S. Food and Drug Administration (FDA) in 2002, Abilify is a top-selling drug raking in billions of dollars each year for its manufacturers.
-But reports link Abilify to compulsive behaviors, and European and Canadian regulatory agencies have required drug manufacturers to add warnings to drug packaging.
+But reports link Abilify to compulsive behaviors, and European and Canadian regulatory agencies have required drug manufacturers to add new warnings to drug packaging about the increased risks.